-perty, plant and equipment are systematically depreciated neir estimated residual values over their estimated useful .
-If there are indications of impairment of an item of prop-, plant and equipment at the closing date, the item is ted for impairment.
+Property, plant and equipment are systematically depreciated to their estimated residual values over their estimated useful lives.
+If there are indications of impairment of an item of property, plant and equipment at the closing date, the item is tested for impairment.